Saraswat Brahmin: Marriages

 The Saraswat Brahmins are divided into various territorial endogamous groups, who did not intermarry.

 Diet

 Kashmir valley

 Kashmiri Pandits eat mutton and fish, but obey restrictions laid down by the shastras of not eating the meat of forbidden animals.
 Professor Frederick J. Simoons says according to some reports, Saraswat Brahmins from northern India also consume fish as part of their diet.

 Maharashtra and Goa

 In Goa and Konkan region, Saraswat Brahmins have both vegetarians and pescetarians among them, while in Maharashtra they are pescetarians.

 Gujarat

 In Gujarat, Saraswat Brahmins are pure vegetarians and do not even consume masur dal and garlic.
-They chiefly live on Bajri (millet), wheat roti (unleavened bread) with rice during lunch,and Khichdi (a mixture of rice and pulse) in the Dinner.
+They chiefly live on Bajri (millet), wheat roti (unleavened bread) with rice during lunch, and Khichdi (a mixture of rice and pulse) in the Dinner.

-Punjab and Jammu

-In Punjab and Jammu region, Saraswat Brahmins have been traditionally strict vegetarian.